WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_47.md

 Ah, sword of the LORD!
 How long till you are quiet?
 Put yourself into your scabbard; rest and be still!

 ###### 7
 How can it be quiet when the LORD has given it a charge?
-Against Ashkelon and against the seashore he has appointed it." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Against Ashkelon and against the seashore he has appointed it."

 ***